Four people killed in expressway bridge collapse in China's Hubei province - NewsBreak

 Four people killed in expressway bridge collapse in China's Hubei province

-SHENZHEN, China (Reuters) - Four people were killed and another eight injured on Saturday when part of a bridge ramp collapsed in Ezhou City, in China’s central Hubei province, the official Xinhua news agency reported.
+SHENZHEN, China, Dec 19 (Reuters) - Four people were killed and another eight injured on Saturday when part of a bridge ramp collapsed in Ezhou City, in China's central Hubei province, the official Xinhua news agency reported.

 The bridge collapsed over an expressway, causing three trucks to fall while a car was crushed underneath, Xinhua reported, adding an investigation is under way.